As a library administrator, you can set up conditional logic in document classes in any type of AODocs library.

 Known limitations and restrictions

-There are currently some limitations and restrictions to calculated properties:
+There are currently some limitations and restrictions to conditional logic:

 - Information about related documents and attachments isn't available in the formula.

 - Don't combine custom scripts with conditional logic because the order of execution is not guaranteed.
 This is a permanent restriction.

-Note: We’d love to receive your feedback on calculated elements!
+Note: We’d love to receive your feedback on conditional logic!
 Create a feature request in our Community.